 If you attempt to build your own tool, make sure that you’re securing your backups with:

 5. Can you count on the tool when you need it most?

-You deserve automated and dynamic backups, proactive monitoring, and world-class support to ensure backup and recovery are as stress-free as possible.
+Your stress-free backup and recovery experience is rooted in automated and dynamic backups, proactive monitoring, and world-class support.
 It’s almost impossible to achieve all of this when you build your own backup tool.
 It would require you to:

 6. Does the tool enable you to provide the necessary data accessibility?

 Data availability is also an essential requirement of GDPR and CCPA.
-In support of these regulatory requirements, you need to give Data Subjects full transparency into the data you have about them, including backed-up data.
+As part of the regulatory requirements, you need to give Data Subjects full transparency into the data you have about them, including backed-up data.
 To do this, you need to include search functionality as part of your in-house tool that will allow you to find where a Data Subject’s information is located, including within attachments.
 Under GDPR and CCPA, you’ll also need to incorporate retention controls that only store data for as long as legally necessary.

 How did your in-house backup tool fare against the above test?
 Are you ready to try a better solution?

 Data loss and corruption can create disruptions in your business.
 With OwnBackup, you can proactively protect your SaaS data without losing any down time.
 Available for Salesforce, Microsoft Dynamics 365, and ServiceNow, OwnBackup Recover provides secure, automated backups and fast, stress-free recovery solutions.